DMK moves court to remove Jaya portrait from House, 'she was corrupt'

 According to the petitioner, Jayalalithaa was convicted by a special court on graft charges.

-Later the same was set aside by the Karnataka high court and on appeal the Supreme Court found all the accused guilty of the charges.
+Later the same was set aside by the Karnataka High Court and on appeal the Supreme Court found all the accused guilty of the charges.

 In view of her demise, appeals against Jayalalithaa were treated as abated, the petitioner said.
 At the same time, the co-accused were convicted; sentenced to four years imprisonment and properties belonging to them were ordered to be attached, the DMK counsel said.